985767019/DSCE/README.md

 ## Experiment and Results

-The shell files give the script to reproduce the [benchmarks](/docs/dalib/benchmarks/object_detection.rst) with specified hyper-parameters.
-The basic training pipeline is as follows.

 The following command trains a Faster-RCNN detector on task VOC->Clipart, with only source (VOC) data.
 ```
 # Source_only Stage